xing/hops/readme.md

 Whenever you run ```npm start```, the hops packages used in the demo project are being re-installed locally.
 When you are finished, please do go ahead and create a [pull request](https://help.github.com/articles/creating-a-pull-request/).

-Hops uses [semistandard](https://github.com/Flet/semistandard) code style as is written in ECMAScript 5.
+Hops is entirely written in ECMAScript 5 and adheres to [semistandard](https://github.com/Flet/semistandard) code style.
+Please make sure your contribution does, too.

 ### Alternatives